stratosphereips/Google-Summer-of-Code/README.md

 ## Application template (for students)

-For students applying to one of Stratosphere projects, you can fill the below form and send it to us
+For students applying to one of Stratosphere projects, you can fill the below form and send it to us to stratosphere@aic.fel.cvut.cz

 https://github.com/stratosphereips/Google-Summer-of-Code-2023/blob/main/Application_template.md